 For more information, please read the mathematics early-career payments guidance.

 (for further details please go to https://www.gov.uk/guidance/funding-initial-teacher-training-itt-academic-year-2018-to-19)

 There are no bursaries for Physical Education for the 2018/19 academic year.

-Graduates with a 2:1 and above, who are passionate about their subject and have the potential to be inspirational teachers can apply for a scholarship with the appropriate professional body.
-As well as the financial award, scholars will receive a package of additional benefits provided by the professional bodies.
+Graduates with a 2:1 and above, who are passionate about their subject and have the potential to be inspirational teachers can apply for a scholarship.
+As well as the financial award, scholars will receive a package of additional benefits.

 Trainees with a 2:2 may be awarded a scholarship in exceptional circumstances, if they have significant relevant experience.

 Trainees awarded a scholarship cannot receive a bursary.
-Trainees who aren’t awarded a scholarship are eligible for a bursary.
+Trainees who are not awarded a scholarship are eligible for a bursary.

-To apply, you will need to have: EU citizenship; a degree in Maths or a Maths related subject; understanding of school-level Maths and Maths education.
+To apply for a scholorship, you will need to have: EU citizenship; a degree in Maths or a Maths related subject; understanding of school-level Maths and Maths education.
 Trainees who hold the scholarship will not also be eligible for the standard Department for Education (DfE) bursary.
-Maths trainees who are not awarded the scholarship will continue in 2018/19 to be eligible for the standard £26,000 bursary for those with a 1st, 2:1 and 2:2.
+Maths trainees who are not awarded the scholarship will continue in 2018/19 to be eligible for the standard £20,000 bursary for those with a 1st, 2:1 and 2:2.
 The Institute of Mathematics scholarship is available for both Provider-Led and School Direct places.